-Items Decen nber 31, 2023 Dece ember 31, 2022
+Items Decem ber 31, 2024 December 31, 2023

 Non-current items:

 New medicine development revenue share

-agreement \$ 61,410 \$ 61,420
+agreement \$ 65,570 \$ 61,410

 On April 18, 2022, the Group and EirGenix Inc. entered into a new medicine development revenue share agreement for TSY-0110 (EG12043) (the 'product') to replace the previous signed development and manufacturing related collaboration contract.
 During the development stage, the raw material of the product shall be provided at a reasonable market price by EirGenix Inc. The Group shall be responsible for the research and development of the product and the implementation of production and manufacturing after the development of the product has been completed.
 Both parties can launch the product in the global market and shall be entitled to a 50% authorisation income on any revenue or income generated from the development and commercialization of the product.
 Under the agreement, the Group will share the future authorization income with EirGenix Inc. and is entitled to a consideration of US\$30,000 thousand, which will be received in accordance with the schedule as specified in the contract.
-As of December 31, 2023, the Group has received US\$2,000 thousand.
+As of December 31, 2024, the Group has received

+US\$2,000 thousand.